 33.5 And this: Toward the end of his life, in one of his few independent acts as King, Charles created a Junta Magna (Great Council) to examine and investigate the Spanish Inquisition.
 Good for him, and I say that with all sincerity and not a speck of sarcasm.
 And maybe it’s just me, but these do not sound like the words of an imbecile: Many people tell me I am bewitched, and I well believe it, such are the things I experience and suffer.
 Oddly enough, his one occasional vigorous activity was the sport of shooting, on the royal preserves at Escorial.

 33.6 And the cause of it all was interbreeding…experts in both genetics and genealogy have hashed his pedigree out across 16 generations, comprising more than 2000 individuals.
 I am starting with the above immediate family tree…not my own work, so I have not given it a chart number as I usually do.
-What I did do in redrawing it was to eliminate anyone who had no other relatives besides descendants, and switched to a “Family Tree” format, making it easier to trace lines thru parents, as Chart 112.
+What I did do in redrawing it was to eliminate anyone who had no other relatives besides descendants, and switched to a “Parental Tree” format, making it easier to trace lines thru parents, as Chart 112.

 33.7 Let’s face it, I had to work with something, and this was what I chose, more or less arbitrarily.
 I am confident that is it completely adequate to the task at hand.
 At the same time, I have since discovered (16 generations, after all!) that there was much more to it…for example, the founders of this immediate line, Philip of Castile and Mad Joan, were themselves related in numerous ways.
 As well, Isabella of Portugal, whom I left off Chart 112…wife of Charles V, upper far left…turns out to be Mad Joan’s niece, the daughter of her sister, hence her husband’s 1st cousin.